 - Change the way data is sent,

-This section gives you access to the SDK.
-It contains all the information required to create your Sens'it-based application.
+The SDK contains all the information required to create your Sens'it-based application.
 The documentation provided in the Zip archive will also help you respect the Sigfox norms and usages.
 We invite you to open the README.txt file for an overview, and browse the auto-generated API doc for the full details.

 Upgrading your Sens'it